 Who needs plain old stationery when you could stage a photoshoot in the snow for your save the dates?
 Follow this couple’s lead and include your fur family for added cuteness.

 Forget about flower-clad arches and elaborate candle displays, say your wedding vows in front of a cozy, crackling fireplace, instead.
-Don’t forget to dress up the mantle with some lush greenery!
+Don’t forget to dress up the mantle with some lush greenery or one of these other fireplace wedding decor ideas!

 Strutting through the snow in sky high heels ain’t easy.
 We suggest trading in your Louboutins for some snow boots - at least while you’re braving the outdoors.